christinamyli/breakdance/README.md

 # Breaking Goes Global

 ### Project Description
+This is my first project for Columbia Lede Program.

 As a fan of street dance for a few years now, I knew anecdotally that the US, France, Japan, and South Korea were among the top performers in breaking, but I wanted to look at data to confirm my observations.

 This project went through a few iterations before I fleshed out a more interesting narrative that shifted from looking at which countries the top b-boys come from, to one about South Korea's quick ascent in the breaking world.
 I wanted to work on a project that lended itself well to visuals and also felt timely (given the upcoming Olympics).